nosovk/flowershow/content/Projects/ROP/RLS-certification.md

 #### Fault Tolerance.
 Reservation of system components.

-For API Server we have no reservation.
-If it goes down, then no users will be able to play.
+For API Server we use reservation with containers, if API container goes down we spinup new one in another cluster.
+It allows us to work with minimal downtime.
+Because all components are in container we are really fast in starting new instances.

 For FrontEnd we use Firebase Hosting, which has SLA.
 It means that in most cases we don't have to worry about frontend part of an app.